 In summary, the advantages of deploying smarketing are:

-- Mobilize audiences
+- Engaging audiences

-- Improve the sales strategy (technique and process)
+- Improve sales strategy (technique and process)

-- Optimize lead nurturing
+- Optimize lead handling

-- Minimize tensions in the purchasing journey
+- Minimize stress in the purchasing process

-- Increase the company's turnover
+- Increase the company's revenue

-How to deploy your marketing strategy?
+How to deploy your smarketing strategy?

 Use the same language

-- Profile of the target company: number of employees,…
+- Target company profile: number of employees,…

 Set SMART goals